 Linda in Linda di Chamounix has the unusual good fortune of getting over it and having a happily-ever-after.

 Margeurite in Gounod's Faust goes mad after falling pregnant and committing infanticide, and sings, of course, about flowers.

 Gilbert and Sullivan parody the type with Mad Margaret in Ruddigore.
 Her supposed madness does no more than make her a Cloudcuckoolander (and a sympathetic one, to boot).
-In the second act, she's mostly reformed but sometimes bursts into hysterical fits.
-These fits can be quieted by reminding her of the word "Basingstoke" (an English town which is noted for not being Birmingham; both towns start with the same letter as Bedlam, though this is not mentioned in the play).
+In the second act, she's mostly reformed but sometimes bursts into hysterical fits, which can be quieted by reminding her of the word "Basingstoke" (an English town which is noted for not being Birmingham; both towns start with the same letter as Bedlam, though this is not mentioned in the play).